 Initially, the damage is minimal and is not clinically evident.
 The pancreas responds by regenerating new islet cells and there is a reduced need for insulin, a stage known as the ‘honeymoon phase’.
-However, damage of greater than 80% manifests as the signs and symptoms of juvenile diabetes.
+However, damage of ≥ 80% manifests with the signs and symptoms of juvenile diabetes.
 The destruction could take as little as 3 years in young children or up to 10 years in adolescents.

-Insulin is important in the regulation of plasma glucose levels, and depletion in the level of insulin triggers the conversion of stored glycogen into glucose causing hyperglycemia.
+Insulin is important in the regulation of plasma glucose levels, and the depletion of insulin triggers the conversion of stored glycogen into glucose, causing hyperglycemia.